Image credit: Camels at sunset on Cable Beach, Broome by Lauren Bath

 Professor Seth Kunin is Deputy Vice-Chancellor, International (DVCI), at Curtin University, Australia’s seventh largest university with around 61,000 students.
 Curtin University has a specific Indian Ocean region focus with campuses in Singapore, Malaysia, the United Arab Emirates and Mauritius, as well as deep and longstanding partnerships around the wider Indian Ocean region.

-Associate Professor Sven Schottmann is College Director and Principal of Curtin College on the Curtin University campus in Perth.
+Dr Sven Schottmann is College Director and Principal of Curtin College on the Curtin University campus in Perth, and Adjunct Associate Professor at the School of Humanities, Languages and Social Sciences at Griffith University.
 Curtin College is a member of the Navitas network and is marking its 21st anniversary in 2021.
 The college provides pathways into Curtin University programs in Perth and in Singapore for domestic and international students from around the world, many of them from the countries of the Indian Ocean region.

 “The Indian Ocean has not always received the same level of attention in our strategic thinking as the Pacific Ocean.
 Australia has tended to see itself as a Pacific Ocean state … With a combined population of over three billion people in Western Australia’s time zone, it’s about time that the Indian Ocean Rim is no longer ignored.”